PAGE UPDATED: 8.12.2021

 See, when we first got our van we always used campsites, booking in advance and planning our route before we left home.
 We knew exactly where to go and that we would be spending the night somewhere safe.

 Being risk-averse curtailed any spontaneity though.
 So, we got a little braver, looking for a campsite, trusting to chance, whilst actually out on the road.

-This gave us the freedom to turn left or right but the downside was that we’d waste time searching the internet on our phones for a nearby campsite which was a) open and b) answering their phone.
+This gave us the freedom to turn left or right but the downside was that we’d waste time on the internet searching for a nearby campsite which was a) open and b) answering their phone.
 Many were not.

 In the end we decided we had no alternative.
 The call of the wild became overwhelming.
 We bit the bullet and went for it, stepping way out of our comfort zones!

-Well, ok, we were not going into the wilds of Alaska, like in the movie.
-There would be no grizzly bears lunging at us from out of the darkness of the forests!
+Ok, we were not going into the wilds of Alaska, like McCandless did; there would be no grizzly bears lunging at us from out of the darkness of the forests!

 So, when it comes to wild camping in a motorhome, what are we actually talking about?

 To most people, wild camping is perceived as trekking miles away from anywhere with a backpack carrying basic supplies – including a trowel in case you need to dig a hole!
 Wild camping is about sleeping in a small tent somewhere in a field or in the woods, or on the mountainside.

 To some RV-ers and motorhomers, wild camping is about sleeping overnight in a fully-fitted van on a small and perhaps more ‘rustic’ campsite without electric hook up.
 Being off the electric grid is about as wild as it gets.